o3de/o3de.org/content/docs/contributing/to-docs/o3de-docs-repo-setup.md

     hugo server
     ```

-1. The above command starts a server at [http://localhost:1333/](http://localhost:1333/).
-You can click the link to view your server in a web browser.
+1. The above command starts a server on `localhost` using an available port (usually `1333`).
+The command prints the address and port in the console.
+You can view your server in a web browser.
 The server will continue to run as long as the terminal that is running the server remains open.
 If you need to view the site over a network connection, you can use the command below to specify a server and port.

     ```shell
     hugo server --port 44541 --bind=0.0.0.0